-UoNA recognizes the value of distance education to adult learners.
-Some online courses are offered using the Moodle LMS.
+Online courses are offered using the Moodle LMS.
 These courses contain exactly the same content and expect the same level of learning outcome as the equivalent on-ground courses.
 Restrictions apply for nonimmigrant (F1-Visa) students, who are required to take courses on campus each term.
 F1-Visa students may be given the option to take no greater than one online course per term if appropriate within their full-time program schedule.

-Fees and tuition of the online courses are equivalent to that of the on-ground course offerings.
-There are no specific admissions requirements for the online courses.

-Technology Requirements are specified under the section titled Student Rights and Responsibilities in this catalog and they are the same for the purpose of distance education.
+There are no specific program admissions requirements for the online courses.
+However, online skills, competency, and access are assessed prior to any student being enrolled in courses.
+Technology Requirements for all students are specified under the section titled Student Rights and Responsibilities in the catalog.
+All students must have access to a computer with internet access.
 It is preferred for a student to have access to a high-speed internet connection using one of the many services provided by Internet Service Providers (ISPs) available in most areas.
+Computers are available in the library for student use on campus.

-Training on how to use the Moodle Learning Management System is given during the student orientation session to familiarize our students with the system.
+Training on how to use Moodle is given during the required student orientation, which takes place prior to enrolling students in courses.
+The purpose of the orientation is to familiarize prospective students with the system.
 Instructional materials are also available on each student's Moodle main page.
-Further individual assistance is available to students and faculty through the Academic Department.